lacareer/aws-networking/02-intermediate/01-peering-multiple-vpcs/Readme.md

 - In this workshop, we only created one NAT Gateway in AZ1.
 It is best practice to create a NAT Gateway in each AZ for each subnet that is utilized.

 **Meet Prerequisite?
 Continue...**
-- Deploy the CloudFormation template in 02-multiple-vpcs/three-vpc.yaml to create 3 VPCs
+- Deploy the CloudFormation template in 02-intermediate/01-peering-multiple-vpcs/three-vpcs.yaml to create 3 VPCs and pering connection between A/B and A/C

 - Enter the Stack name 'NetworkingWorkshopMultiVPC'.
 Update the Parameter 'ParticipantIPAddress'.
 Leave the other parameter defaults unchanged if you are running in us-east-1 and click Next.
 If you are running in another region, update the availability zones.

-- Now continue with the lab pdf from VPC peering on page 2 of lab docs (using only this page for the lab)
+- Now move to the testing section of the lab pdf